Gstutz1/Lab/gardella.md

 Here is a list of things that I like:

-* Playing piano
+* Playing the saxophone
 * Playing video games
 * Giraffes
-* The color purple
+* The color black